slu-soc5050/syllabus/intro.Rmd

 We will be utilizing the communication service **[Slack](https://slack.com)** to stay in touch.
 Slack allows me to post announcements and updates about the course that you will receive alerts to.
 Any changes to our course GitHub repositories will also be posted there automatically.
 Slack will also provide us with a space to host virtual office hours.
 This allows students to monitor the types of questions and issues that are arising, and learn from each other’s experiences.
 Slack can be accessed via a web browser or you can optionally install mobile as well as [desktop applications](https://slack.com/downloads/osx) available for both Windows and macOS.

-### ShareLaTeX

-Finally, we’ll use a free web service called [ShareLaTeX](https://www.sharelatex.com) to create documents using the markup language LaTeX.
-Students’ final projects will need to incorporate LaTeX deliverables.
-While LaTeX can be downloaded and installed, learning LaTeX online takes away some of the initial challenges with getting a LaTeX installation up and running.
-It will also allow me to help trouble-shoot issues remotely.

-In July 2017, [ShareLaTeX joined forces with their primary competitor, Overleaf ](https://www.sharelatex.com/blog/2017/07/20/sharelatex-joins-overleaf.html).
-Eventually one or both of these services may disappear, so there may be changes in how we access LaTeX mid-semester.

 ## Software
 There are two principle applications we'll be using this semester in addition to the services listed previously: [RStudio](https://www.rstudio.com) and [GitHub Desktop](https://desktop.github.com).
 Both of these are open-source applications that can be downloaded and used without cost.
 Both applications are available in our classroom, which you will have 24-hour access to throughout the semester.

 ### `R` and RStudio